tbela99/css-parser/files/css-module.md

 ### Camel case only

-use camel case key names and the scoped class names
+Use camel case key names and the scoped class names.

 ```typescript